Determining Financial Aid Awards

 Colleges determine their estimated Cost of Attendance (COA).
 The budget includes tuition/fees, books & supplies, room & board, transportation and personal miscellaneous costs.
 The cost of attendance (COA) establishes a student's financial need.
 It also sets the limit on the total aid that a student may receive for purposes of grants, campus-based programs, and Federal Direct Stafford Subsidized/Unsubsidized/PLUS loans.

-The Federal Student Aid determines the Expected Family Contribution (EFC) of each student.
-The EFC is calculated according to a forumla based on the information provided in a student's FAFSA.
+The Federal Student Aid determines the Student Aid Index (SAI) of each student.
+The SAI is calculated according to a formula based on the information provided in a student's FAFSA.

 Example of the federal formula for determining financial aid eligibility:

-The EFC is also used to determine grant eligibility.
+The SAI is also used to determine grant eligibility.
 For example:

 Types of Aid